BenjaminMichaelis/VS.TestPlaylistTools/trx-to-vsplaylist/README.md

 #### Arguments

 - `<playlist-files>`: Path(s) or glob pattern(s) to the playlist file(s) to merge (one or more required).
 Supports wildcards like `*.playlist` or `**/*.playlist`
-- `--output`, `-o`: Path to the output merged playlist file (optional when all input files are in the same directory)
+- `--output`, `-o`: Path to the output merged playlist file or directory (optional when all input files are in the same directory)
+  - If the path exists and is a directory, the merged file will be created as `merged.playlist` in that directory
+  - If the path exists and is a file, that file will be overwritten
+  - If the path doesn't exist:
+    - Paths with a file extension (e.g., `.playlist`) are treated as file paths
+    - Paths without an extension are treated as directory paths (the directory will be created)
+    - Paths ending with a directory separator (`\` or `/`) are treated as directory paths
 - `--skip-empty`: Do not create a playlist file if there are no tests (optional)

-#### Auto-Detection of Output Directory

-When `--output` is not specified, the merge command will automatically determine the output location based on the input files:

-- **All files in the same directory**: The merged playlist will be created as `merged.playlist` in that directory
-- **Files in different directories**: An error will be thrown requiring you to explicitly specify `--output`

 #### Glob Pattern Support